wunderwuzzi23/blog/content/posts/2022/ropci-so-you-think-you-have-mfa-azure-ad.md

 ![How does an OAuth2 ROPC Response look like](/blog/images/2022/ropc-response.png)

-## Wait, I don't have ROPC OAuth apps in my AAD tenant!
+## Wait, I don't have ROPC OAuth apps in my tenant!

-AAD ships 50+ applications by default that support ROPC and are active in every tenant.
+AAD ships 50+ apps by default that support ROPC and are active (as service principals) in every tenant.

 Here are a few examples:
 [![How does an OAuth2 ROPC Request look like](/blog/images/2022/ropc-apps-msft-by-default.png)](/blog/images/2022/ropc-apps-msft-by-default.png)